 - If the mediator considers that some common issues may be discussed, there will be a discussion with everyone present.

-- By liaising with both parties the mediator sees the full picture and uses his skills and that knowledge to draw the parties together.
+- By liaising with both parties the mediator sees the full picture and uses his skills and that knowledge to help the parties to identify the issues clearly and to draw the parties together towards a resolution.